Ganesha – The Relatable God of New Beginnings and Remover of Obstacles

 LLADRÓ’S TRIBUTE TO LORD GANESHA

 Lladro’s collection of the Hindu pantheon will not be complete without Lord Ganesha himself.
-Ernest Massuet and the design team at Lladró took great care to include all significant features so that Lord Ganesha is depicted as accurately within their High Porcelain creation: Lord Ganesha Sculpture Limited Edition.
+Ernest Massuet and the design team at Lladró took great care to include all significant features so that Lord Ganesha is depicted as accurately within their high porcelain creation: Lord Ganesha Sculpture Limited Edition.
 Limited to 1800 numbered units, this piece features an astounding flower garland containing over 206 delicate flowers, all handcrafted petal by petal.
 The matt porcelain piece is also embellished with glossy accents, enamel work, and 24K gold lustre finishes.
-The single-firing high-temperature allows for the piece to achieve the softest of pastel tones, thus be fully UV- and fade-resistant to last a lifetime.
+The single-firing high-temperature allows for the piece to achieve the softest of pastel tones, thus be fully uv- and fade-resistant to last a lifetime.

 Bansuri Ganesha Figurine (left).
 Ganesha Figurine (middle).
 Lord Ganesha Figurine (right).